basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 For coding help I now lean on `gpt-5-codex-high` (and will happily swap again if something better appears); the local tooling in this post simply gives that model a private, flexible cockpit.

 {{% callout note %}}
+Meta: I’m writing about agentic coding on mobile while doing it from my phone.
+It’s not the most efficient way to write, but it gets the job done — during a 6.5‑hour flight I dictated and iterated this entire post.
+See [PR #40](https://github.com/basnijholt/nijho.lt/pull/40) (50+ commits) for the full review trail.
+{{% /callout %}}

+{{% callout note %}}
 **TL;DR:** iPhone → WireGuard → Blink+Mosh → Zellij.
 I dictate via a Shortcut → FasterWhisper (transcribe) → Ollama (polish) → clipboard, then paste into the Code CLI using OpenAI’s `gpt-5-codex-high`.
 Everything is local except the model.
 {{% /callout %}}